 20 Hereford is located on the NE corner of Marlborough and Hereford, with 18 Hereford to the north, 362 Marlborough to the south, across Marlborough, 357 Marlborough to the east, and 363 Marlborough to the west, across Hereford.

-20 Hereford was built ca. 1871 for G. Gibson (probably building contractor George Martin Gibson), one of four contiguous houses (14-16-18-20 Hereford) built for speculative sale, designed as two matching symmetrical pairs.
+20 Hereford was built ca. 1871 for builder and contractor George Martin Gibson, one of four contiguous houses (14-16-18-20 Hereford) built for speculative sale, designed as two matching symmetrical pairs.

-They continued to live at 20 Hereford until 1894, when they moved to a new home they had built at 404 Beacon (2 Gloucester).
+They continued to live at 20 Hereford during the 1893-1894 winter season, after which they moved to a new home they had built at 404 Beacon (2 Gloucester).

-By 1895, 20 Hereford was owned by Mrs. Helen Fisher )Bradford) Howe, the widow of James Henry Howe.
+On August 21, 1894, 20 Hereford was purchased from Susan Loring by Helen Fisher (Bradford) Howe of Philadelphia, the widow of James Henry Howe.
 She was living in Europe and leased the house to others.
-She is shown as the owner of 20 Hereford on the 1895 and 1898 Bromley maps.

 By the 1894-1895 winter season, it was the home of commission merchant Edward Jackson, his sister, Ellen Jackson, and their niece, Miss Lucy Ellery Russel, daughter of William C. Russel and Sarah Cabot (Jackson) Russel.
 They previously had lived in an apartment at the Hotel Agassiz at 191 Commonwealth.